ipfs/js-ipfs/examples/circuit-relaying/README.md

 - `/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay/p2p-circuit`

 If a node is configured with this address, it will use the specified host (`/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay`) as a relay and it will be reachable over this relay.
-There could multiple addresses of this sort specified in the config, in which case the node is going to be reachable over all of them.
-This is useful if for example, the node is behind a firewall but wants to be reachable from the outside over a specific relay.
+  - There could multiple addresses of this sort specified in the config, in which case the node is going to be reachable over all of them.
+  - This is useful if for example, the node is behind a firewall but wants to be reachable from the outside over a specific relay.

-Other use-cases are also supported by this scheme, i.e. we can have multiple hops (circuit-relay nodes) encoded in the address, something planed for future releases.
+Other use-cases are also supported by this scheme, e.g. we can have multiple hops (circuit-relay nodes) encoded in the address, something planed for future releases.

 ## Step-by-step instructions

 Here's what we are going to be doing, today:

-- 1. Install and configure `go-ipfs` and `js-ipfs` nodes
+1. Install and configure `go-ipfs` and `js-ipfs` nodes
-- 2. Configure and run the js or go ipfs node
+2. Configure and run the js or go ipfs node
-- 3. Configure and run the bundled example
+3. Configure and run the bundled example
-- 4. Connect the two browser nodes to the circuit relay
+4. Connect the two browser nodes to the circuit relay
-- 5. Dial the two browser nodes using a `/p2p-circuit` address
+5. Dial the two browser nodes using a `/p2p-circuit` address
-- 6. Finally, send data from one browser using the bundled example!
+6. Finally, send data from one browser using the bundled example!

 > We should end up with something similar to the bellow screenshot after we've gone through all the steps: